tinkerbell/tinkerbell-docs/docs/contrib/triage.md

 The goal of bi-weekly triage is to catch items that may have fallen through the cracks.

-The dashboard of items requiring a response can be found at the [Bi-Weekly Triage Dashboard](http://triage.meyu.us:32374/s/weekly).
+The dashboard of items requiring a response can be found at the [Bi-Weekly Triage Dashboard].
 Each box of items is defined by a rule and has a listed `Resolution` action.
 Once the defined action has been taken, the issue will disappear from the list.